-While some of you might think, ‘What do you mean how to masturbate?’ there are plenty of people who struggle with self-love and aren’t sure where to begin.
-Women tend to experience higher barriers of entry to sexual pleasure, due to a lack of information, persistent social stigma, and discomfort with their bodies.
+While some of you might think, ‘What do you mean how to masturbate?’ there are plenty of people who struggle with self-pleasure and aren’t sure where to begin.
+People with vaginas tend to experience higher barriers of entry to sexual pleasure, due to a lack of information, persistent social stigma, and discomfort with their bodies.
 Many more than you might think make it to adulthood without ever having had an orgasm, by their own hand or anyone else’s.

 First things first, this is nothing to be ashamed of, and if you’ve never had an orgasm, that doesn’t mean you’re ‘broken’.
 Many people find themselves in this situation, and nothing is a bigger mood-killer than feeling anxious or embarrassed.
 In order to experience sexual pleasure, many of us need to feel safe and accepted, with ourselves and with our partners.
 If you’re feeling frustrated, masturbating to orgasm can feel like an impossible task.